alexriss/SpmImageTycoon.jl/README.md

 - The first startup after installation (or update) can be slow - it is due to initial compilations.
 - To gain a significant speedup through mutlithreading, start Julia with multiple threads, e.g.: `julia --threads=auto`
 - There is a small overhead to apply color schemes; for performance it is best to use the standard "gray" color scheme.
+- Extra settings  (such as default channels) can be changed in the `<homedir>/.spmimagetycoon/settings.toml` file.

 ### Automated tests